sidramesh2018/calc/README.md

 * `DEBUG` is a boolean value that indicates whether debugging is enabled (this should always be false in production).

+* `HIDE_DEBUG_UI` is a boolean value that indicates whether to hide various development and debugging affordances in the UI, such as the [Django Debug Toolbar][].
+This can be useful when demoing or user testing a debug build.

 * `SECRET_KEY` is a large random value corresponding to Django's [`SECRET_KEY`][] setting.
 It is automatically set to a known, insecure value when `DEBUG` is true.